teksidia/Teksidia.GraphQL/README.md

 # Example GraphQL Queries

-The solution includes middleware at e.g. /ui/playground to run GraphQL queries against the API (it's a bit like Swagger on steriods)
+The solution includes middleware at e.g. /ui/playground to run GraphQL queries against the API.

 To return the first 5 records: